degatedev/protocols/packages/loopring_v3/DESIGN.md

   exchange (160bit)
   fromAccountID (32bit)
   toAccountID (32bit)
-  tokenID (16bit)
+  tokenID (32bit)
   amount (96bit)
-  feeTokenID (16bit)
+  feeTokenID (32bit)
   fee (96bit)
   to (160bit)
   dualAuthorX (254bit)
   dualAuthorY (254bit)
   validUntil (32bit)
   storageID (32bit)
+  useAppKey (1bit)
 }
 ```

-This data is hashed using Poseidon/t13f6p53 in the sequence given above.
+This data is hashed using Poseidon/t14f6p53 in the sequence given above.
 The hash is signed by the account owner of `fromAccountID` using the private key associated with the public key stored in `account[fromAccountID]`.

 A transfer is done to the specified `to` address. `toAccountID` can be left to 0 to allow the operator to decide which account should receive the funds.
 This allows the operator to create a new account for `to` if needed.